 But students need to work with files during exams.
 They need to download exam materials, upload their answers, perhaps work with datasets or documents.
 How do you reconcile this need with security?

 The answer is isolation.
-Files should live in a secure workspace that's completely separated from the student's personal file system.
-In this isolated environment:
+Files should live in a secure workspace that:

-When students use locally installed software during exams, they can access personal files stored in cloud-based drives through the application, use built-in AI tools like Microsoft Copilot in Office, pull data from the internet if the application has that capability, access file explorer and preview documents through the application's open/save dialogs, and sometimes even communicate with others through the application.
+When students use applications installed on their computers - even legitimate educational software like Microsoft Office, MATLAB, or SPSS - those applications become potential security vulnerabilities during exams.
+Students can access personal files stored in cloud-based drives through the application, use built-in AI tools like Microsoft Copilot in Office, pull data from the internet if the application has that capability, access file explorer and preview documents through the application’s open/save dialogs, and sometimes even communicate with others through the application.
 The software becomes another pathway around exam security, operating largely beyond the reach of supervision or browser-level controls.

 And that’s just the security issues.
 There are also practical problems that affect every exam administration.
 Different software versions across student devices create inconsistent experiences, making it unclear whether students are working with the same tools and capabilities.
 Performance gaps between powerful and basic computers affect exam fairness, with some students facing lag or crashes while others work smoothly.
 Setup issues and technical difficulties eat into exam time, turning what should be an assessment into a troubleshooting session.
 Troubleshooting becomes a nightmare when every student has a different configuration, leaving exam administrators scrambling to solve device-specific problems under time pressure.